Branch-and-bound for integer D-Optimality with fast local search and variable-bound tightening: Introduction

-A similar solution approach has been successfully applied to the related max\-i\-mum-entropy sampling problem (MESP) (see \cite{AFLW_Using,Anstreicher_BQP_entropy,Kurt_linx,FL2022}), where given the covariance matrix $C$ of a Gaussian random $n$-vector, one searches for a subset of $s$ random variables that maximizes the ``information'' (measured by Shannon's ``differential entropy'') (see \cite{SW,CaseltonZidek1984,LeeEnv,FL2022}, for example).
+Finally, we would like to mention that a similar B\&B approach has been successfully applied to the related maximum-entropy sampling problem (MESP) (see \cite{AFLW_Using,Anstreicher_BQP_entropy,Kurt_linx,FL2022}), where given the covariance matrix $C$ of a Gaussian random $n$-vector, one searches for a subset of $s$ random variables that maximizes the ``information'' (measured by Shannon's ``differential entropy'') (see \cite{SW,CaseltonZidek1984,LeeEnv,FL2022}, for example).
+Those algorithmic works inspired several aspects of the techniques we have developed for \ref{prob}.

 {\bf Organization.} In \S2, we present the ``natural bound'' for \ref{prob} and a procedure to fix variables based on convex duality.
 In \S3, we present a new bound for the binary version of \ref{prob}, the ``$\Gamma$-bound'', and we again describe how to fix variables.
 We note that we can reformulate \ref{prob} as a binary version by repeating row $\ell$ of $A$ $u_\ell-l_\ell$ times.
 Additionally, we demonstrate that the $\Gamma$-bound for the binary version of \ref{prob} with a particular variable fixing is precisely the ``complementary $\Gamma$-bound'' for the so-called ``Data-Fusion problem''.
 Further, we present theoretical results showing some relations between different bounds for the Data-Fusion problem, including bounds from the literature.
 In \S4, we propose three local-search heuristics for \ref{prob}, considering different neighborhoods of the current point to visit at each iteration; we present five algorithms to construct initial solutions for the local-search procedures; we describe how to compute the determinant of a rank-one update of a given matrix, knowing the determinant of the matrix --- this procedure is essential for the successful application of the local-search procedures.
 In \S5, we present and analyze different strategies to compute search directions and step sizes for each iteration of the local-search procedures.
 In \S6, we present numerical experiments concerning a B\&B algorithm based on our results.